 She shrugged one bare shoulder demurely.
 “You tell me.
 What’s your name?”

-I licked my lips nervously, and didn’t miss the way her dark eyes cut to my mouth.
+I licked my lips nervously and didn’t miss the way her dark eyes cut to my mouth.
 “Marama,” I answered.
 It was the first time I said out loud the name I’d chosen for myself: Maori, in a too-late attempt to connect with the heritage of my mother, who’d only ever known me as the name she gave me.

 “Keyshia.
 Pleasure.”